 A large part of the problem is the expansive data lakes that have turned into swamps at enterprises.
 The more data added, the harder it is to find, store, and govern terabytes on terabytes of data.
 This leaves data scientists, business analysts, and anybody that uses data to question:

 I've had the honor and pleasure of leading our design team based in Austin, TX since the beginning of 2018.
-For the first 3 months of 2018, our team has been working in two week sprint cycles to deliver four key new experiences for the Catalog to be shipped for annual IBM's Think Conference.
+For the first 3 months of 2018, our team worked in two week sprint cycles to deliver four key new experiences for the Catalog to be shipped for annual IBM's Think Conference.
 We hit our targets.

-I am responsible for leading the design vision for the product.
-I do this by partnering with offering management and engineering leads to prioritize product requirements and implement user experiences that are valuable and consistent with other products of the platform.
+As Design Lead, I am responsible for leading the design vision and execution for the product.
+I do this by partnering with offering management and engineering leaders and executives to prioritize product requirements and implement user experiences that are valuable and consistent with other products of the platform.

 At the end of 2017, our design team had shipped Watson Data Platform and designed the key components of a data catalog, governance, and a unified UI.
 As both a reflection and next step, we were able to go completely blue sky on re-envisioning and re-designing what we had just built with the support of our Offering Manager, Jay Limburn.